-Tiny tip for well-being in your old age: welcome novelty with open arms.
+Tiny tip for well-being in your old age: welcome novelty with open arms

 Did you know that new (genuinely new) experiences such as a different kind of puzzle or abduction by aliens are good for you?
+Humans need novelty, and not just when we’re young.

 My mother Celia would have adored this notice: “Alien abduction zone WARNING.”
 She would have camped out beside the sign, semaphoring a message to all aliens in the area: “Pick me!
 Pick me!”

 That’s a bit extreme for you, maybe?
 But Celia epitomised the open mind that we’re now told is one key to a happy healthy old age.
 She was a clergyman’s wife who kicked against restrictions—within reason.
-She climbed in the Himalayas in her 60s, just to visit her daughter and son-in-law in the depths of Nepal.
-She volunteered to sail into the nuclear testing zone of Mururoa, representing New Zealand’s grandmother — and was most disappointed when not accepted by the organisers.
+She climbed in the Himalayas in her 60s, just to visit her daughter and son-in-law in the depths (or rather heights) of Nepal.
+She volunteered to sail into the nuclear testing zone of Mururoa, representing New Zealand’s grandmothers — and was most disappointed when not accepted by the organisers.

 Her message to us was always something like this: “Go on!
 Out you go!
 Have an adventure!”